Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Charlotte Stats and Trends

-- This season, the 49ers won ATS in their only game as a favorite of 3 points or more.

-- Charlotte's games this year have not gone over any of three set point totals.
+- Charlotte's games this year have not hit the over yet in three opportunities.

-- In games that Charlotte totals more than 369.7 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Charlotte picks up more than 369.7 yards, the team is 2-0 against the spread and 2-0 overall.

-- The 49ers have turned the ball over three times this season, four fewer than the Blue Raiders have forced (7).

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.